 How does "Today's Woman" sign up for the Family Planning Medicaid program?

 Women interested must complete an application, provide proof of identity, and proof of income.

 Applications may be viewed and printed from the following links:

 Women may contact their local county health department to request an application and/or make an appointment to find out if they qualify for services.

 To request an application by mail, women can call the Family Health Line at 1-800-451-2229.

 Once the application is complete, it can be mailed or taken to the local health department.

-Women who had Medicaid during pregnancy do not have to apply, they are automatically enrolled for the first year.
+Women who received Medicaid during pregnancy are automatically enrolled for the first year.

 All women must reapply for the second year of services.